NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 17.md

 I am no longer in the world; and _yet_ they themselves are in the world, and I come to You.
 Holy Father, keep them in Your name, _the name_ which You have given Me, that they may be one even as We _are_.

 ###### 12
-While I was with them, I was keeping them in Your name which You have given Me; and I guarded them and not one of them perished but the son of perdition, so that the Scripture would be fulfilled.The Disciples in the World
+While I was with them, I was keeping them in Your name which You have given Me; and I guarded them and not one of them perished but the son of [[Word Definitions/Perdition.md|perdition]], so that the Scripture would be fulfilled.

+### The Disciples in the World

 ###### 13
 But now I come to You; and these things I speak in the world so that they may have My joy made full in themselves.